Michael-xT/altv-docker-image/README.md

 # ℹ️ About

 The Docker image is created for the alt:V Server including all commonly used modules.
-Currently, the `js-module` and the `csharp-module` are supported.
+Currently, the `js-module` and the `csharp-module` are supported and also included when running the docker image.
 Your module can of course be added too!
 Feel free to make a PR to add your module!

+Please be aware that this server does not come with a default config file.
+In order to change settings you will need to create and change a `server.cfg` configuration file. <a href="https://docs.altv.mp/articles/configs/server.html">More about server.cfg here.</a>

+<b>For the moment, only release version of the server is available.</b>

 # 🏎️ Usage: